The language of wine and its misuse

 By JUANCHO ASENJO – Article published in 7 Caníbales : https://www.7canibales.com/a-fondo/lenguaje-vino-uso-malo/

 When we speak we not only communicate, but we draw borders, we devise phrases that evoke memories.
 Learning – Aprender – is the act of acquiring knowledge that satisfies our curiosity.
 Learning is the most underestimated of pleasures where we must delve into the deepest depths.
-To apprehend – Aprehender – means to assimilate or understand an idea or knowledge completely.
-Learning is the path, apprehending is the goal.
+To comprehend – Aprehender – means to assimilate or understand an idea or knowledge completely.
+Learning is the path, comprehending is the goal.

 Aging – Envejecer -, maturing –madurar-, refining –afinar